ArchReactor/telebotv2/README.md

  - power wheelchair base
  - any arduino
  - motor controller (RobotCore is configurable for servo based or H-bridge)
- - a PC that can run nodejs and Chrome or Firefox
+ - a PC that can run nodejs and Chrome or Firefox.
  - optional: IR remote

-Installation:  internet is required durring installation, but not to run the code
+Installation:  internet is required during installation, but not to run the code
  - download repo
  - copy RobotCore to your arduino libraries folder
  - install arduino SPI, Servo, and IRremote libraries as per thier instructions